-Management's Discussion and Analysis For the Year Ended December 31, 2019
+Management's Discussion and Analysis For the Year Ended December 31, 2023

-An even greater asset to promote "Community" within the city resulted from the sale of Acacia County Club (Acacia CC).
+An even greater asset to promote "Community" within the city resulted from the sale of Acacia Country Club (Acacia CC).
 Acacia CC, was a 160-acre property located in the far southeast quadrant of the City and adjacent to Legacy Village.
 In 2008 the shareholders of the country club voted to dissolve the club and sell this unique property.
 Acacia CC was a vital element to the City's future vision and as such the land had been zoned as part of a mixed-use overlay district.
 The mixed-use overlay district was designed to encourage economic, residential and recreational development that is compatible with the existing and proposed character of the City.
 In September of 2012 the shareholders voted to sell the land to a national nonprofit organization to preserve the land in its natural state.
-That sale further lead to the transfer of the property to the Cleveland Metroparks and has since been converted into a public park.
-Inasmuch as the sale no longer affords the City the ability to develop the land for enhancements to its tax base, the Metropark does provide an added value to the Community and has sparked the further residential development of the adjoining property.
+That sale further lead to the transfer of the sale no longer affords the City the ability to develop the land for enhancements to its tax base, the Metropark does provide an added value to the Community and has sparked the further residential development of the adjoining property.

-Acacia Estates submitted plans for 53 lots on its property with completed homes priced in the \$400,000 - \$650,000 range.
+Acacia Estates submitted plans for 53 lots on its property with completed homes priced in the \$400,000 - \$700,000 range.
 Acacia Estates is a gated community overlooking portions of the Cleveland Metroparks 160-acre's on what once was the Acacia Country Club.
 Included are 11 villa-style duplex lots which would result in 22 new homes.
-To date, 44 of the lots have been sold and developed.
+To date, 51 of the lots have been sold and developed.
+The remaining 2 lots are currently under construction with an estimated construction value of \$1.1 million.
 Additionally, 39 free-standing cluster homes and 2 sets of 2 manor homes on 17-acres of land abutting the Metro Parks perimeter are also part of the plans.
 Estimated values of theses duplexes, homes and manors are in the \$400,000 - \$700,000 range.
-It can be projected that the values may increase as interests intensify for property near or abutting the Metro Park.
-Currently under construction in Eagle Point are two homes with approximate values ranging from \$400,000 - \$650,000.
-Despite the continued increase in subprime mortgage delinquencies two new home permits were issued in 2019 with a total estimated value of \$975,477.
+Despite the volatile market and rising interest rates two new home permits were issued in 2023 with a total estimated value of \$600,000.